punkpeye/mcp-client/README.md

 ## Why?

-MCP SDK provides a client for the MCP protocol, but it's a little verbose for my taste.
+[MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) provides a client for the MCP protocol, but it's a little verbose for my taste.
 This client abstracts away some of the lower-level details and provides a more convenient API.

 ## Usage